 - Workers who speak up in good faith are protected from retribution, retaliation, and reprisal.

-- Chase Corporation is notified if any concerns or violations are reported through the grievance mechanism that are in direct violation of this Supplier Code.
+- Chase Corporation is notified if any concerns or violations are reported through the grievance mechanism that are in direct violation of this policy.

 Management Systems, Compliance and Auditing

-Suppliers ensure that adequate and effective management systems, policies, procedures, financial documentation, and training are in place to ensure ongoing compliance with the Supplier Code.
-We reserve the right to request from our suppliers information about the management of relevant issues outlined in the Supplier Code.
+Suppliers must ensure that adequate and effective management systems, policies, procedures, financial documentation, and training are in place to ensure ongoing compliance with this policy.
+In addition, periodic auditing of our suppliers will be used to verify compliance with Chase Corporation requirements.